 State law also allows accident victims to recover punitive damages in personal injury cases, but only rarely.
 Punitive damages require a showing by “clear and convincing evidence” that the at-fault party acted to intentionally harm you or with extreme indifference to your safety.

-How Long Do I Have To File a Car Insurance Claim in Missouri?
+How Long Do I Have To File a Car Insurance Claim in St. Louis, Missouri?

 Missouri’s statute of limitations for personal injury cases allows you five years from the date of the car accident to file a lawsuit in court against the at-fault party.
 You’ll lose your right to compensation if you submit your lawsuit too late.